 What to expect

-Our students and staff are all missing being on campus and having the freedom to work across the whole array of facilities that the college offers, but what holds our creative community together is more than technology or physical spaces.
+Over the Summer our students and staff missed being on campus and having the freedom to work across the whole array of facilities that the college offers, but what holds our creative community together is more than technology or physical spaces.

 What unites us and is unique is our curriculum and the combined depth of experience of our expert academic and highly specialised technical staff.
 Where other institutions are using digital tools out of necessity, our core values as an agile, independent art school will give you a headstart when it comes to thriving creatively in our contemporary digital society.
 When you enrol or return to us this year, we’re committed to ensuring that our hybrid of physical and digital teaching will safeguard your creative practice against future interruptions and make sure you’re well placed and networked with industry to adapt to any global changes that may follow.